Tuition, Expenses & Financial Assistance

 Activity Fee - Graduate students pay a $25.00 activity fee per semester (spring and fall only).

-Health Fee - All students registering for 7 or more hours will be assessed an $87.00 health fee per semester at the time of registration.
+Health Fee - All students registering for 7 or more hours will be assessed a $100.00 health fee per semester at the time of registration.

 Thesis Processing Fee - Graduate Students writing a thesis must pay a processing fee of $30.00.
 This fee, which is subject to change, can be paid on line using a credit card or by check in the Graduate School.
 See complete Thesis information.